Table of Contents

 However - fundamentally - we have the unfortunate tendency to value our bodies (i.e. the lower self) as much more important than we do our minds, or rather our spirituality (i.e. the higher self).

-As an example of this kind favouritism, lets “consider” a five-year-old boy that is getting ready for bed.
+As an example of this kind of favouritism, let's “consider” a five-year-old boy that is getting ready for bed.
 He is standing on a chair by the sink brushing his teeth.
-When he slipped, and scratched his leg on the chair, when he fell.
+When he slipped and scratched his leg on the chair when he fell.
 He cried for a while, but then gets back on the chair, and reached for a box of plasters to put one on his cut.

 It is time that we deliberately closed the gap that exists between taking care of our physical and our psychological health.
 The time is now to treat our physical and psyche wounds with equal dedication as two sides to the same 'health' coin.

 Enlisting the help of a healing practitioner to guide us, might exponentially quicken the healing process, but in the end - when the chips are down - we must do it for ourselves!
 In healing ourselves, we discover the strength, courage and power to live our life the way it was intended to be lived.
-Ultimate healing a psyche wound is the awakening to our personal power and worth.
-We cannot be unconditionally worthy and intrinsically powerful; and still maintain our psyche wounds.
+The ultimate healing of a psyche wound is the awakening to our power and worth.
+We cannot be unconditionally worthy and intrinsically powerful and still maintain our psyche wounds.
 There is nothing - literally nothing - that cannot be healed through the power of knowing and understanding our AUTHENTIC SELF.
-Also remember… HEALING doesn't imply that psyche wounds no longer or never existed before.
+Also, remember… HEALING doesn't imply that psyche wounds no longer or never existed before.
 It only means that we are now able to manage our psyche wounds, that it no longer controls, nor dominate our life's.